 Many of us would rather put off making plans for what happens when we die, even if those delays could negatively impact our loved ones.
 Estate planning enables you to pass down your legacy to your chosen beneficiaries and family members.
-A Sarasota estate planning lawyer can help you manage your estate planning with confidence, ensuring that your trust, wills, and other legal documents comply with state law and hold up in court.
+A Sarasota estate planning lawyer can help you manage your estate planning with confidence, creating and managing trusts, wills, and other legal documents that comply with state law and hold up in court.

 Estate planning cases require careful consideration of your present and future needs.
 At the Law Office of Douglas A. Oberdorfer, P.A., we take the time to listen to your story and needs before providing advice and guidance to help you establish a robust estate plan that protects your assets and lays the groundwork for how your estate is settled.